f4exb/sdrangel/ReadmeWindowsBuild.md

 <h4>USB support (libusb)</h4>

 You have to download an archive of libusb that supports MinGW32 from the following [location](https://sourceforge.net/projects/libusb/files/libusb-1.0/).
 You will have the choice among various versions and various archive formats in each version folder.
-It works with version `1.0.19` and is untested with later version(s).
-In our example it will be installed in `D:\libusb-1.0.19`.
+It works with version `1.0.20`.
+In our example it will be installed in `D:\softs\libusb-1.0.20`.

 You then need to update the .pro files that depend on libusb.
 They are: